 Preparing for an emergency - Sussex Resilience Forum

-The Sussex Resilience Forum (SRF) is a multi-agency organisation whose members have statutory responsibilities under the Civil Contingencies Act 2004, which requires specific organisations within to work together to prepare for, respond to and recover from different emergencies.
+The Sussex Resilience Forum (SRF) is a multi-agency organisation whose members have statutory responsibilities under the Civil Contingencies Act 2004, to work together to prepare, respond to and recover from different emergencies.

 A major incident is a widely used term recognised nationally and locally within the SRF and is defined as:

 “An event or situation with a range of serious consequences which requires special arrangements to be implemented by one or more emergency responder agency”

 The Sussex Resilience Forum consists of members from the Emergency Services, National Health Service / Public Health England, Local Authorities, Environment Agency and Military and other government representatives, with comprehensive support from the Voluntary Sector coming together with the principle aim of ‘Making Sussex a Safer Place’

 The SRF Executive Committee meets tri-annually to discuss SRF activities and set the strategic direction.

 Preparing for emergencies is part of the day-to-day job.
 This involves: